hanjinliu/sfHMM/README.md

 ### `sfHMM.io`
 This module contains **input/output** functions that are suitable for sfHMM data analysis or other one-dimensional signal processing.
 - `read` ...
 Load such as csv, txt, dat files, or the first sheet of Excel files.
 - `read_excel` ...
-Load all the sheets for Excel files.
+Load all the sheets from Excel files.
 - `save` ...
 Save sfHMM analysis results.